joakimthorell/potential-couscous/README.md

 - [RippleBackground](https://github.com/skyfishjy/android-ripple-background) - Creates the rippled background when pressing Play in platoon mode.

 ### Gitinspector
-To evaluate how much code people have pushed to the repository we used [gitinspector](https://github.com/ejwa/gitinspector).
+To evaluate team effort we used the tool [Gitinspector](https://github.com/ejwa/gitinspector).

 See [result](/Documents/gitinspector.md)